Gluten-Free Blueberry Cheesecake Dutch Baby with Oat Flour

 • Preheat oven to 400 degrees.

-• Put the butter in a 15" cast iron skillet and place it in the preheating oven.
-Remove it from the oven once the butter has melted.
+• Put the butter in the skillet and place it in the oven while it’s preheating to melt.

-• Cut the cream cheese into 1/2 inch pieces and set aside.
+• Cut the cream cheese into 1/2 inch chunks and set aside.

 • Pour the batter into the skillet with the melted butter.